 The delivered system will include 8 digitally phased sub-bands, on up to 48 antennas, for a total bandwidth of 1 GHz.
 Exactly which sub-bands of which basebands are phased is a free parameter and is determined and fixed by rack wiring (i.e. the wiring can be changed, but not dynamically and not under program control).
-The architecture supports phasing all (18) sub-bands of all basebands-phasing more than the 8 planned sub-bands is strictly a cost/configuration consideration and no additional design effort (or installed cable replacement) is required for post-installation upgrades.
+The architecture supports phasing all (18) sub-bands of all basebands-phasing more than the 8 planned sub-bands is strictly a cost/ configuration consideration and no additional design effort (or installed cable replacement) is required for post-installation upgrades.
 The EVLA will operate using VLBI-standard frequencies, and so all-digital phasing will be done.
 One wide-word (~8-bit) output that contains one phased sub-array's data stream before re-quantization will be provided on a front-panel connector.
 This allows expansion for phasing more than 48 stations with an external synchronizer and digital adder.
 The delivered system will not include the hardware required to feed the phased outputs back into the correlator for auto-correlation or cross-correlation processing.
 Also, additional hardware that is not part of the delivered system will be required to connect phased outputs to VLBI data recorders.

-8.2.20 Auto-correlations and Data Statistics
+8.2.20 Auto-correlations, Data Statistics, and Phase-Cal

 Four wideband auto-correlation products will be provided for every baseband pair.
-Each product will have 1024 spectral channels, but with a factor of 4 or more sensitivity loss over an ideal auto-correlation.
+Each product will have 1024 spectral channels, but with a factor of 4 sensitivity loss over an ideal auto-correlation.
+This loss of sensitivity comes from only using $1/16^{th}$ of the data or acquiring the auto-correlations in 64-lag chunks every 10 milliseconds due to hardware limitations.
 Sub-band auto-correlations will be performed with cross-correlator hardware and 16,384 spectral channels per antenna will be possible.
 Sub-band auto-correlation results may contain transition-band aliasing so it is not possible to seamlessly stitch sub-band auto-correlation spectra together (except where a "cross-auto-correlation" is performed-if the antenna LO system is sufficiently flexible).
-State counts of each baseband's sampled data before digital filtering and each sub-band's data after filtering will be acquired.
-Currently, there are no dump-rate performance requirements for these state counts.
-At least one phase-cal tone extractor will be provided per baseband.
-This extractor can be time-multiplexed across sub-bands and frequencies.
+Sixteen wideband state counters are provided per baseband (64-bit data highway) that, in \leq 4-bit mode are time-multiplexed across the input data streams.
+Time-multiplexing is under CMIB control and parameters can be modified every 10 milliseconds.
+In 8-bit input mode, there is one accumulator and it can be set to count occurrences of any of the 256 states in a similar time-multiplex d fashion.
+After FIR filtering and re-quantization, one accumulator (state counter) is used to time-multiplex the acquisition of state counts across 16 (4-bit) or 128 (7-bit) possible states.
+Also, full sensitivity total power accumulators are provided for both 4-bit and 7-bit requantized data.
+Finally, each FIR filter contains a dedicated phase-cal tone extractor with a linear frequency synthesizer and full delay-tracking compensation that operates on the filtered and requantized data stream.